jquam15/transfer_model/README.md

 Data was acquired from the [Basketball Reference](https://www.sports-reference.com/cbb/play-index/psl_finder.cgi) and [Verbal Commits](https://www.verbalcommits.com/transfers/2022) websites

+The file **get_data.ipynb** contains the Python code that I used to scrape the data from the aforementioned websites.
+I saved the scraped data into csv files in the **data** folder.
+I then combined those files to get the data I used for modeling (transfers_with_stats.csv and transfers_with_stats_2023.csv).
 The data folder contains the following files:

 * **college_advanced.csv** contains advanced player performance statistics from which I'll take the 2020-21 and 2021-22 seasons
 * **college_advanced_2023.csv** contains advanced player performance statistics for the 2022-23 season